davidjumiller/DORA-ProgramAnalysis/MILESTONES.md

 ## Changes to original design

-Visualization changes were made, we originally intended to have an arrow going from every call to every callee, but this would end up being a lot of arrows.
+ - Visualization changes were made, we originally intended to have an arrow going from every call to every callee, but this would end up being a lot of arrows.
 For less clutter we have arrows only between each file with additional information on click.

+- Further added a sidebar with the ability to hide the modules contained in a certain directory to help the user navigate the visualization better and reduce visual overload

 ## Progress so far